Decomposed Prompting Does Not Fix Knowledge Gaps, But Helps Models Say "I Don't Know": Experiments

 However, significant inconsistency persists even among frontier models.
 Our most accurate LLMs still exhibit measurable cross-regime disagreement, for example, consistency on the MuSiQue benchmark reaches only 59.7\%.
 A comprehensive breakdown of accuracy and consistency across all models and datasets is provided in Appendices~\ref{sec: appendix_accuracy_table}-\ref{sec: appendix_consistency_table}.
 This result reveals a fundamental failure of logical invariance: in a knowledge-grounded setting, semantically-equivalent queries should yield identical outputs regardless of prompting regime.
 However, while all prompting regimes answer either the original question or a semantically equivalent decomposition, the lack of LLM consistency highlights failures in their execution or underlying parametric knowledge \cite{sinha2025illusiondiminishingreturnsmeasuring}.

 \paragraph{Decomposition Gains Plateau in Frontier LLMs.}

 Our results show a sharp scaling breakpoint in the efficacy of decomposed prompting (Table~\ref{table:delta}).
-For non-frontier models ($\leq 70$B), decomposition serves as a vital reasoning scaffold, catalyzing substantial accuracy gains that often peak in the most capable systems.
+For non-frontier models ($\leq 70$B), decomposition serves as a vital reasoning scaffold, leading to substantial accuracy gains.
 A striking example is Qwen-72B, where question decomposition leads to a $+26.8\%$ improvement on \textsc{Bamboogle}.
 These persistent, double-digit improvements ($\Delta A, \Delta I$) suggest that even high-capacity non-frontier models still benefit from explicit decomposition structure to solve complex multi-hop tasks.

 However, this advantage vanishes for frontier LLMs.
-For Gemini and GPT-5.1, the utility of decomposition plateaus, with gains falling to near-parity or even slipping into negative returns.
+For Gemini-2.5 and GPT-5.1, the gains from decomposition plateau, falling to near-parity or even slipping into negative returns.
 We hypothesize that this transition reflects a ``ceiling effect'' where frontier models have internalized the necessary reasoning chains.
-For these systems, explicit scaffolding, in the form of decomposed prompting, may no longer enhance, and could occasionally degrade performance.
+In such models, explicit scaffolding, in the form of decomposed prompting, may no longer enhance, and could occasionally degrade performance.

 \paragraph{Consistency as an Answer Reliability Signal.}